ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&video=2812856522" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 For the past 2 years, these two countries have conquered the podiums, and one of them even won the tournament a year ago.
-Reaching the podium for the second time, Poland would face Argentina, the defending champion.
-These countries have solidified themselfes as two of the strongest countries in the osu!catch scene thusfar, now facing against one another to move on to the Grand Finals from the winner's bracket.
+Reaching the podium for the second time, Poland faced Argentina, the defending champion.
+These countries have solidified themselves as two of the strongest countries in the osu!catch scene thus far, now facing against one another to move on to the Grand Finals from the winners' bracket.

-The match began with a crushing [MX2](https://osu.ppy.sh/beatmapsets/2577289#fruits/5741503) loss from Poland, but then comes [HD3](https://osu.ppy.sh/beatmapsets/2577246#fruits/5741424), marking the start of many close maps in point difference.
-On [HD3](https://osu.ppy.sh/beatmapsets/2577246#fruits/5741424), a 214 point difference would occur in favour of Argentina, the closest point difference in the finals bracket, with two full-combo runs by ::{ flag=AR }:: [Story](https://osu.ppy.sh/users/8172283) and ::{ flag=PL }:: [Phob](https://osu.ppy.sh/users/6069462) respectively.
+The match began with a crushing [MX2](https://osu.ppy.sh/beatmapsets/2577289#fruits/5741503) loss from Poland, but then came [HD3](https://osu.ppy.sh/beatmapsets/2577246#fruits/5741424), marking the start of many close maps in point difference.
+On [HD3](https://osu.ppy.sh/beatmapsets/2577246#fruits/5741424), a 214-point difference would occur in favour of Argentina, the closest call in the Finals bracket, with two full-combo runs by ::{ flag=AR }:: [Story](https://osu.ppy.sh/users/8172283) and ::{ flag=PL }:: [Phob](https://osu.ppy.sh/users/6069462) respectively.

 After a quick trade of picks between the two titans, Poland's fortune would help them by winning [DT4](https://osu.ppy.sh/beatmapsets/2577216#fruits/5741367) and [NM5](https://osu.ppy.sh/beatmapsets/2577193#fruits/5741311) with another close point.
 However, Argentina would win two No Mod maps, [NM3](https://osu.ppy.sh/beatmapsets/2577212#fruits/5741355) and [NM2](https://osu.ppy.sh/beatmapsets/2577189#fruits/5741306).
 Poland would win [HD2](https://osu.ppy.sh/beatmapsets/2577146#fruits/5741203) and [NM4](https://osu.ppy.sh/beatmapsets/2577190#fruits/5741307) after having yet another short series of close maps.

-With two maps remaining before the tiebreaker, Poland picked [HR3](https://osu.ppy.sh/beatmapsets/2577208#fruits/5741349).
-However, it wound not go in Poland's favour.
-Argentina would win the opposing pick with a 6,242 point lead and would win out the match by picking [NM1](https://osu.ppy.sh/beatmapsets/2577199#fruits/5741320) and getting a very strong team score.
+With two maps remaining before the tiebreaker, Poland picked [HR3](https://osu.ppy.sh/beatmapsets/2577208#fruits/5741349), yet it wound not go in Poland's favour.
+Argentina won the opposing pick with a 6,242-point lead and then won out the match by picking [NM1](https://osu.ppy.sh/beatmapsets/2577199#fruits/5741320) and getting a very strong team score.

 ### Grand Finals: ::{ flag=AR }:: Argentina vs. ::{ flag=PL }:: Poland